Lipen/discrete-math-course/typst/hw4.typ

 The Council needs Pirx to verify four batches of decrees before they become law.

 For each set, determine whether the decrees are _jointly satisfiable_.
-If consistent, provide a satisfying truth assignment; if not, identify the contradiction.
+If so, provide a satisfying truth assignment; if not, identify the contradiction.

 #tasklist("prob1", cols: 2)[
   + ${ not D, (D or F), not F }$